 - 27. A nominee director is a natural or legal person who acts on behalf of another.
 A nominee director therefore cannot be considered to be the beneficial owner on the basis that they are being used by someone else who can ultimately exercise effective control over that legal person. - 28.
 Steps have been taken within the Bailiwick to counter the risk of natural or legal persons acting as nominee director by requiring that those who provide or act as director be licensed under the Fiduciaries Law and therefore subject to the requirements of Schedule 3 and the Commission Rules in this Handbook.
 However, the firm should remain alert in respect of legal persons from all jurisdictions for indications that a director might be acting on the instructions of another person. - 29.
-Further guidance is provided in the Commission's Codes of Practice for Company Directors and Corporate Service Providers:
+Factors which may indicate that a person is acting as a director on behalf of an undisclosed party could include: - (a) where the individual's credentials, such as their occupation, are inconsistent with the legal person's activity and purpose; - (b) where the individual holds other unrelated board appointments; or - (c) there are indications in communications the firm has with the legal person that the director could be taking instructions from another person whose relationship with that legal person is unclear.